 Or do you have something to say, but you're not quite sure how to get it out into the world?

-This is your chance to meet and learn from some of Australia’s most exciting and inspiring storytellers in a free school holiday workshop for 12 to 15-year-olds.
+This is your chance to meet and learn from some of Australia's most exciting and inspiring storytellers in a free school holiday writing program for 12- to 15-year-olds.

 Over three days you'll explore story, poetry and performance, building your creative skills and finding out how to turn your passion into a career.

 Lunch and transport costs are provided.